-- Clear goals driven by the identified values and needs of the school district and community - Diverse groups representing various individuals, organizations, and perspectives in the community - Committed to ongoing, effective communication to discuss and revise goals - Mutually beneficial seeking to strengthen assets and share resources - Clearly defined roles, responsibilities, outcomes, and evaluation methods - Accountability for their contribution to the group https://sde.ok.gov/oklahoma-family-guides http://www.readingrockets.org/article/reading-tips-parents-multiple-languages https://www.pta.org/home/family-resources/Parents-Guides-to-Student-Success
+- Clear goals driven by the identified values and needs of the school district and community. - Diverse groups representing various individuals, organizations, and perspectives in the community. - Committed to ongoing, effective communication to discuss and revise goals. - Assets shared that are mutually beneficial. - Clearly defined roles, responsibilities, outcomes, and evaluation methods. - Accountability for their contribution to the group.